tensorflow/tensorflow/tensorflow/lite/g3doc/inference_with_metadata/task_library/image_classifier.md

 end
 ```

-Make sure the `.tflite` you will be using for inference is present in your app bundle.
+Make sure that the `.tflite` model you will be using for inference is present in your app bundle.

 ### Step 2: Using the model